 - Short-Term Solutions – According to some experts, these types may offer short-term results only giving temporary relief instead of long-lasting substance abuse prevention.

-Alternative methods like art/artistic expression, acupuncture, yoga/meditation/mindfulness exercises are used alongside conventional medical procedures towards addiction intervention mechanisms.
+Alternative methods like art/artistic expression, acupuncture, yoga, meditation, or mindfulness exercises are used alongside conventional medical procedures for addiction intervention mechanisms.